Direkt zum Inhalt

 Hier kommen Sie zur Anmeldung zur Teilnahme am BIM Fit Check 2026: BIM Collaboration Format (BCF).

-Show what your software can do – and play an active role in shaping the future of BCF.
+Show what your software can do – and play an active role in shaping the future of the BIM Collaboration Format (BCF).

-Organized by buildingSMART Germany and developed in collaboration with partners, the BIM Fit Check enables software companies to demonstrate the BIM capabilities of their products in relation to various use cases – and to present their solutions, including workflows, live to an audience of experts.
+With BIM Fit Check©, organized by buildingSMART Germany and developed in collaboration with partners, software companies can demonstrate the BIM capability of their products for different use cases – and present their solutions, including workflows, live to an audience of experts.

 The idea